 You should have all of your gas devices serviced by authorized technicians every four or five years.
 If you have a contract you will receive a reminder.

 Transporting Gas Bottles in Private Vehicles

-Under Spanish law, as a private individual you can only transport two bottles at a time – this is a total of 30 kilos of liquid gas.
-This canisters must be transported in an upright position, belted into the passenger position within the vehicle, (copiloto) and not placed horizontally on the backseat or in the boot.
+Under Spanish law, as a private individual, you can only transport two bottles at a time – this is a total of 30 kilos of liquid gas.
+Canisters must be transported in an upright position, belted into the passenger position within the vehicle, (copiloto), and not placed horizontally on the backseat or in the boot.
 The vehicle must also not be parked in an underground car park while carrying the gas bottles.

 Like all things, the price of a 12.5 kg gas bottle has increased steadily in recent years.

 The government sets a maximum price for gas bottles and distributors are not permitted by law to go above this price.